8.4 try-with-resources and Advanced Exception Techniques

 } -

-Context in error messages: "File not found" is less useful than "Profile image for user ID 123 (/uploads/123.jpg) not found."
+Include context in exception messages: "File not found" is far less useful for debugging than "Profile image for user ID 123 (/uploads/123.jpg) not found."

 -